 Traditionally, food in Kerala is served on banana leaves' plate.
 To enjoy the best experience eat with hands.
 Relish every flavor, taste and aroma.
 The popular dishes that makes up the Kerala cuisines are:

-Rasam is a tangy dish.
+Rasam is a tangy side dish, an integral part of Keralan cuisine.
 It is basically a mixture of chilly and pepper corns powders boiled in diluted tamarind juice.
 This dish goes with rice or can be taken as soup.
 Tomatoes can be substituted with tamarind.
+Quite basic in preparation, its essential flavors complete a south India meal.
+The ingredients are nutritious as well as quite a delight for your taste buds both sickness and health.

 A type of steam cake, 'Puttu' is made from rice flour and steamed in long hollow bamboo or metal cylinders.
 Depending on the taste preference, Puttu can be had with steamed bananas and sugar or with a spicy curry made from gram or chickpeas.